-To celebrate this partnership and our combined commitment to addressing gender imbalance and to helping more women reach influential positions, the 30% Club and the IMI are offering two fully-funded scholarships, each valued at €10,000, to deserving high potential female executives to avail of an IMI Diploma in Leadership or Professional Diploma in Strategy and Innovation.
+To celebrate this partnership and our combined commitment to addressing gender imbalance and to helping more women reach influential positions, the 30% Club and the IMI are offering two fully-funded scholarships, each valued at €10,000, to deserving high potential female executives to avail of a Professional Diploma in Leadership or Professional Diploma in Strategy and Innovation.

-This scholarships are for 2017 programmes to commence in Autumn 2017.
+These scholarships are for 2020 programmes to commence in Autumn 2020.
 Terms and conditions apply.

 Scholarship Entry Criteria: